 (3) If a business licence is granted to 2 or more persons under section 18, references in this Act to the licensee are to those persons jointly, unless a contrary intention appears.

-(4) The references in sections 23(2)(a), 32(2)(a), 62(3)(a) and 66(a) to an inquiry are to proceedings of the kind authorised by section 14 of the Motor Vehicle Dealers Act 1973, and that section applies accordingly.
+[(4) has not come into operation 2]

 [Section 3 amended by No. 28 of 2006 s.
 111.]

-4. Limitation on imposition of penalties for offences

-The power of a court to impose a penalty on a person for an offence against this Act is subject to the limitation in Schedule 2 clause 2(1).
+[4.
+Has not come into operation 2.]

 5. Repair work, prescription of

 (1) The regulations may prescribe any kind of work that is done on or to motor vehicles to be repair work for the purposes of this Act, including, but not limited to —